joker-eph/community/rfcs/20190612-mlir-dialect.md

 One intent of this design is that TensorFlow 2.x features can choose to target just the `tf` dialect, allowing us to phase out the `tf_executor` dialect in subsequent TensorFlow releases.
-The combination of the dialect allow to represent arbitrary existing TensorFlow graphs.
+The combination of the dialects allow to represent arbitrary existing TensorFlow graphs.

 It is out-of-scope of this document to define the exact strategy and representation for “device partitioning”.
-Specific targets aren't expect to manipulate this dialect directly, instead our plan is to provide a generic infrastructure for replacing the TF/XLA bridge with a more flexible and reusable system across targets.
+Specific targets aren't expected to manipulate this dialect directly, instead our plan is to provide a generic infrastructure for replacing the TF/XLA bridge with a more flexible and reusable system across targets.
 Another topic out-of-scope of this proposal is the